 - LBJ Presidential Library is located at the University of Texas – Austin.
 The exact address is 2313 Red River St.

-5. Spray paint at Baylor Street Art Wall.
+Spray Paint at Baylor Street Art Wall.

 This open air art galley is free and allows everyone, locals and tourists, to express themselves through street art.
 I’m a big fan of street art.
 I love how this gallery changes every day of the week.

 So buy a small spray can.
 Add a piece of your personality to this wall.
 Express yourself.
 Take plenty of pictures of graffiti that’s not guaranteed to exist the next weekend.
 Just don’t get paint all over your clothes like I almost did.

 Is it touristy?
 Yes, but, hey, we’re all tourists here.
 Nothing to feel ashamed over.
 Buy some cool souvenirs on this street.
 And definitely check out the “I Love You So Much” painted wall!
 It’s sweet.

 One of my favorite stores was South Congress Books, a used bookstore located at 1608 South Congress Avenue.
 You can find some unique and unusual books here.

 Also you may want to check out their events!
 You could come face to face with a favorite author of yours, making your trip extra special.

 If you’re not into shopping, then check out some of the cool houses on the surrounding streets.
 I remember seeing a house that looked like a miniature Disney castle, haha.

-7. Discover Texas at the Bullock Texas State History Museum.
+On your solo trip to Austin, you can discover Texas at the Bullock Texas State History Museum.

 Austin’s museum game is strong, folks.
 Now I’m learned all about United States history in high school.
 I even took AP US History II when I was sixteen, because I thought history was so cool.
 But I’m a bit spotty on each state’s history.

 Texas, without a doubt, has an incredibly rich history so it’s easy to understand why locals are so proud of their state.
 I loved learning about Texas when it was part of Mexico and when it functioned as an independent nation.

 Overall, I thought that The Bullock Texas State History Museum had many fascinating and interactive exhibits that gave visitors a deep look into Texas’s past.
 You can choose a general admission ticket, or you can pay more to watch the latest movies in the museum’s state of the art IMAX theatre.